-Whiplash injuries can manifest in a variety of ways such as neck pain, upper back and shoulder pain, headaches, fatigue, low back pain and cognitive changes.
+Whiplash injuries can manifest in a variety of ways such as neck pain, upper back and shoulder pain, headaches, fatigue, low back pain, and cognitive changes.

 When many people think about whiplash, they may just think of neck or back pain.
-However, whiplash injuries can manifest in a variety of ways such as neck pain, upper back and shoulder pain, headaches, fatigue, low back pain and cognitive changes.
+However, whiplash injuries can manifest in a variety of ways such as neck pain, upper back and shoulder pain, headaches, fatigue, low back pain, and cognitive changes.

 The most common cause of neck pain from a car accident is facet joint pain.
 It is felt at the back of the neck and the area is tender to touch.
-Disc injury is also common cause of chronic neck pain.
+Disc injury is also a common cause of chronic neck pain.

-Damage to the ligaments and muscles in the neck and upper back are the leading cause of late appearing pain.
+Damage to the ligaments and muscles in the neck and upper back are the leading cause of late-appearing pain.

 Headaches are the second most common symptom of a whiplash injury, and they affect nearly 80 percent of patients.
-Some headaches may result from a brain injury, others are related to injury of the facet joints, ligaments and muscles.
+Some headaches may result from a brain injury, others are related to injury of the facet joints, ligaments, and muscles.

 Temporomandibular Joint Dysfunction (TMJ)

 It is a serious, but less common disorder resulting from whiplash.
-TMJ begins as pain, and popping noises in the jaw with every movement.
+TMJ begins as pain and popping noises in the jaw with every movement.

-Whiplash trauma can lead to a mild or moderate brain injury.
-Our brain is a very delicate structure and is suspended in fluid call the cerebro spinal fluid.
+Whiplash trauma can lead to mild or moderate brain injury.
+Our brain is a very delicate structure and is suspended in fluid call the cerebrospinal fluid.
 The violent motion of the skull can cause the brain to bounce off inside the skull.
 This can lead to bleeding or bruising in the brain.
 The patient may experience symptoms of a concussion and may lose consciousness.
 In most cases, the patient just experiences disorientation and confusion after the injury.
 Any type of brain injury can have serious long term effects.

 Injury to the facet joints of the cervical spine can cause dizziness.
 In some cases, dizziness can result from an injury to the brain or brain stem.